-Georgia Lambros Ekonomou is the Director of Orchestras at the Paideia School in Atlanta, where she conducts the Paideia Chamber Orchestra and the Paideia Junior Chamber Orchestra.
+Georgia Lambros Ekonomou is the former Director of Orchestras at the Paideia School in Atlanta, where she conducted the Paideia Chamber Orchestra and the Paideia Junior Chamber Orchestra.

 Her educational background includes a Bachelor of Music Education from Northwestern University.
 At Northwestern, she studied Violin with Samuel Magad (concertmaster of the Chicago Symphony), and performed in the Northwestern Chorus with Margaret Hillis (conductor/founder of the Chicago Symphony Chorus).
 Following Northwestern she received a Master of Music Education from Georgia State University.
 Additionally, she spent 3 summers studying conducting at the Conductor’s Institute in South Carolina under Harold Farberman, Donald Portnoy, Dan Lewis, and John Giordano.